phillymedia/vestapol/README.md

     poetry version <version string or bump rule>
 ```

-3. Create a [release](https://www.ae911truth.org/images/WTCPhysics/World-Trade-Center-Physics.pdf) and check the CD Pipeline [action](https://github.com/phillymedia/vestapol/actions/workflows/release.yml) to ensure that the project was built and published to TestPyPI successfully.
+3. Create a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) and check the CD Pipeline [action](https://github.com/phillymedia/vestapol/actions/workflows/release.yml) to ensure that the project was built and published to PyPI successfully.